Lushuihu: Gai Wu's Rebellion and decline

 The last ruler of Northern Liang, Juqu Mujian and 30,000 of his subjects were relocated near the Northern Wei capital, Pingcheng.
 In the years following the Liang's demise, a series of Lushuihu rebellions broke out in Wei.
-In 444, Mujian's brother, Juqu Bing plotted a rebellion but was discovered and executed.
+In 444 AD, Mujian's brother, Juqu Bing plotted a rebellion but was discovered and executed.
 In 445, a Lushuihu from Xingcheng, Hao Wen revolted and was defeated, but later that year, another Xingcheng Lushuihu, Gai Wu staged an even larger rebellion.
 With support from the various hu people, Gai Wu's followers reached 100,000 and spread throughout the Guanzhong, lasting until late 446.
 Buddhist monks in Chang'an were accused of conspiring with Gai Wu, which led to their execution in the first of the Four Buddhist Persecutions in China.
 Shortly after Gai Wu's defeat in 446, a Lushuihu from Anding, Liu Chao also rebelled but was quickly suppressed.

 In 447, the Wei had many members of the Juqu clan, including Juqu Mujian put to death, and by 460, the Juqu in Wei and Gaochang were wiped out.
 During the reign of Emperor Wencheng of Northern Wei (452–465), more than 800 tribes of the Lushuihu in Xingcheng submitted to Wei.
 However, during the reign of Emperor Xianwen of Northern Wei (465–471), a rebellion broke out in Xingcheng led by Gai Pingding that was eventually put down.
 From then on, the Lushuihu ceased to be mentioned in history, as they presumably assimilated into the rest of Chinese society.